erfinfeluzy/ocp4-notes/autoscale-on-ocp-4.md

         name: cpu
         targetAverageUtilization: 80
 ```
-> We will set minimum replica 2, max replica 10. autoscale when cpu reach 80% or 160 milicore
+> We will set minimum replica 2, max replica 10. autoscale when cpu reach 80% (targetAverageUtilization) or 160 milicore